 Now, we will go over accessing Experience Platform data.

 For this section, we are using the Retail Sales dataset which is the same dataset used in the Retail Sales sample notebook.

-In our Jupyter Notebook, we can access our data from the Data tab on the left.
-Upon clicking the tab, you will be able to see a list of Datasets.
+In Jupyter Notebook, you can access your data from the Data tab on the left.
+Upon selecting the tab, two folders are provided.
+Select the Datasets folder.

-Now in the Datasets directory, we will be able to see all the ingested datasets.
+Now in the Datasets directory, you can see all the ingested datasets.
 Note that it may take a minute to load all the entries if your directory is heavily populated with datasets.